mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    :align: left

    Date, Description
-   22-03-29, Document the usage of the new `csfle` library 22-02-24, Rename Versioned API to Stable API 22-01-19, Require that timeouts be applied per the CSOT spec 21-11-04, Add 'kmip' KMS provider
+   22-03-31, Document the usage of the new csfle_ library 22-02-24, Rename Versioned API to Stable API 22-01-19, Require that timeouts be applied per the CSOT spec 21-11-04, Add 'kmip' KMS provider